My name is Mikael Vesavuori, and I

 - Creating A Drift, an audio-driven performance focusing on sharing experiences, which has been shown worldwide

 - Exhibiting installation-format games as part of a multi-year art exhibition

 Design and technology should help solve hard problems in society and industry, as well

-Computers are better at computing than people are.
 New technologies provide the fabric for less obtrusive ways of living around products and services.
-Ambient, calm, and intelligent technologies — letting computers do what they do best, but a lot less visibly — will enable higher-quality human-human (and human-machine!) interactions, as well as empower social and service processes, without useless cognitive overhead.
-We can again begin to talk about the "big" questions with each other, rather than being stuck in our screens filling in for stupid technology.
+Ambient, calm, and intelligent technologies—letting computers do what they do best, but a lot less visibly—will enable higher-quality human-human (and human-machine!) interactions, as well as empower social and service processes, without the useless cognitive overhead we attach to machines today.